gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "Didn't the captain do anything?"
 Laeuc asked.

 She made a face.
 "Kind of like asking whether your fingers will do something about your thumb, isn't it?
-But you mark me---things keep going on like this, the captain will have to do something whether he wants to or not."
+But you mark me—things keep going on like this, the captain will have to do something whether he wants to or not."